 f.
 Decadent Fashion

-After the hairstyle became popular, a well-known opera singer said: “Bobbed hair is a state of mind and not merely a new manner of dressing my head. … I consider getting rid of our long hair one of the many little shackles that women have cast aside in their passage to freedom.”
+After the hairstyle became popular, a well-known opera singer wrote: “Bobbed hair is a state of mind and not merely a new manner of dressing my head. … I consider getting rid of our long hair one of the many little shackles that women have cast aside in their passage to freedom.”

-During the Great Depression in the 1930s, this hairstyle gradually fell out of favor.
-However, in the 1960s, when rebellion from traditional norms became trendy again, such short hairstyles for women made a comeback.
-Similarly, the long hairstyle of men at the time originated from the beatniks and hippies.
-Although long hair for men can be traced back to ancient times, in the West, men had short hair ever since World War I. In the 1960s, the counterculture movement promoted long hair for men as a form of rebellion.
+During the Great Depression in the 1930s, the trend of short hair for women gradually fell out of favor.
+However, in the 1960s, when rebellion from traditional norms became trendy again, short hairstyles made a comeback.
+Similarly, long hairstyles among men in contemporary times originated from the beatniks and hippies.
+Although long hair for men can be traced back to ancient times, men in the West had worn their hair short in the decades following World War I, and the counterculture of the 1960s promoted long hair for men as a form of rebellion.

 The same is true of societies and nations.
 When a large number of people are addicted to desire and pleasure, disaster is at hand.